-Appointed as an Auxiliary Police Officer (APO) of the New York Police Department, Gursoach will soon be inducted into the state?s law enforcement.
-It has already sent positive vibes across to the Sikhs in America, who have been looked down upon for wearing turbans and beard post the 9/11 attacks on the World Trade Center complex in New York.
+Appointed as an Auxiliary Police Officer (APO) of the New York Police Department, Gursoach was inducted into the state’s law enforcement.
+It sent positive vibes across to the Sikhs in America, who have been looked down upon for wearing turbans and beard post the 9/11 attacks on the World Trade Center complex in New York.

 Since post September 11 attacks in the US, the Sikhs Americans have been striving to mitigate hate crimes against them (turban-clad men) by organizing campaigns and meetings to sensitize people about the message of Sikhism.
 Recently (earlier in May 2018), the Sikhs of Ohio got together at a public square in Cleveland, held discussions on the values of Sikhism and distributed food to passers-by and onlookers as part of the Vaisakhi celebration.